-When a veteran files a claim for PTSD, the VA must make reasonable efforts to verify the occurrence of the event which caused the mental disorder.
+When a veteran files a claim for PTSD (Post-traumatic Stress Disorder), the VA must make reasonable efforts to verify the occurrence of the event which caused the mental disorder.
+The event could range from terrorist attacks, car accidents, natural disasters, personal trauma, and others.
 Because not all stressors are the same, the VA has guidelines for different types of stressors.
 In a previous post, we discussed the circumstances under which the VA is and is not required to corroborate stressors.
 In this post, we will discuss another type of stressor: personal trauma.

 How the VA Classifies Personal Trauma

-Personal trauma for the purposes of VA disability claims refers to stressor events involving harm perpetrated by a person who is not considered part of an enemy force.
-This can include assault, battery, domestic violence, robbery, mugging, stalking, harassment, etc. Military sexual trauma (MST) is a subset of personal trauma and refers to sexual harassment, sexual assault, or rape that occurs in a military setting.
+Personal trauma for the purposes of VA MST claims refers to stressor events involving harm perpetrated by a person who is not considered part of an enemy force.
+This can include a traumatic event such as physical assault, battery, domestic violence, robbery, mugging, stalking, harassment, etc. Military sexual trauma (MST) is a subset of personal trauma and refers to sexual harassment, sexual assault, or rape that occurs in a military setting.

 In order for the VA to consider a claim for service-connection for PTSD due to personal trauma, there must be credible evidence to support the veteran’s assertion that the stressful event occurred.
-This, however, does not mean that the veteran must be able to supply actual proof that the incident occurred.
-This just means that there needs to be at least a proximate balance of positive and negative evidence that the event occurred.
+This, however, does not mean that the veteran must be able to supply actual proof that the traumatic experience occurred.
+This just means that there needs to be at least a proximate balance of positive and negative evidence that the event occurred towards trauma symptoms.

 Note: Personal trauma cases are a rare exception to the active/inactive duty rule.
 The VA has allowed that veterans whose stressor occurred during inactive duty for training are eligible to service connection in the same manner as those whose stressor occurred during active duty or active duty for training.

 What qualifies as “credible evidence”?